Joan Specter: Political career

 Specter left the business world in 1979, when she was elected to one of the two allotted minority Republican Party at-large seats on the Philadelphia City Council.
 She was re-elected three more times, though she finished third in the 1991 primary, behind her colleague on Council, W. Thacher Longstreth and Joseph Egan Jr. However, prior to the general election, former Democratic Mayor Frank Rizzo, who had switched to the Republican Party and was its nominee in that year's Mayoral election, died.
 Egan was subsequently selected to take Rizzo's spot on the ballot (and lost to former District Attorney Ed Rendell), and Longstreth and Specter were both re-elected.

 In 1995, she and Longstreth were challenged by two high-profile Republicans-Rizzo's son, Frank Jr. and former Congressman Charles Dougherty.

 Personal life and death

 Specter was married to her husband, Arlen, from 1953 until his death in 2012.
 The couple had two sons.
 She resided in Haverford, Pennsylvania.
+She was Jewish.

-Joan Specter died from complications from dementia on June 29, 2024, at the age of 90.
+Specter died from complications from dementia on June 29, 2024, at the age of 90.